randruc/Lazuli/doc/kernel/repository_tree.rst

 Repository tree
 ===============

-We give here an explanation of the main directorites of the repository.
+We give here an explanation of the main directories of the repository.
 It is displayed here from the root with the command ``tree -d`` with manual modifications to show only the most important ones.
 Comments on the right side have been added manually.